department-of-veterans-affairs/vagov-content/pages/life-insurance/about-soes-rewrite-lw.md

 <ul class="usa-accordion" aria-multiselectable="true">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="changes-effective">When will changes I’ve made in SOES be effective?
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="changes-effective">When do changes I’ve made in SOES become effective?
 <div id="changes-effective" class="usa-accordion-content">

 Changes made in SOES to these parts of your SGLI coverage are effective immediately: